tmtxt/tmtxt.github.com/_posts/2016-05-13-jekyll-ios-be-geek-on-the-go.md

 But...

-During that, I waste a lot of time without actually doing any useful thing, mostly in waiting time, e.g waiting to my gf to be ready, waiting for my friends to come for a coffee or any other kind of waiting.
+During that, I waste a lot of time without actually doing any useful thing, mostly in waiting time, e.g waiting to my gf to be ready (oh the girl! 😅), waiting for my friends to come for a coffee or any other kind of waiting.
 I started to think about blogging on the go.
 However, the only thing that I have in thoses cases is my smart phone, an iOS powered one.
 And dealing with all those jekyll and git stuffs on a smartphone is really a big challenge.

 Let's make the impossible become real.